Ways to Donate

 - Title Insurance Company Share Tax

-To apply: Companies interested in donating to St. Anthony through this program must fill out an application form (download below), or contact the St. Anthony's Finance Director at 724-940-9020 x 108.
+To apply: Companies interested in donating to St. Anthony through this program must fill out an application form (download using the button below), or contact St. Anthony's at 724-940-9020.

 Through this EITC Program, everyone is a winner.
 Your company benefits by taking advantage of the tax credit, and your donation will help a family with a child with special needs receive the education they need to live life to its fullest potential.